Abigail Satinsky

 Abigail Satinsky (born 1981) is an American arts organizer, curator and writer on socially engaged art.

 Early life and education

 Abigail Bette Satinsky was born in 1981, the daughter of Daniel Satinsky and Dinah Vaprin.
-She earned a Bachelor of Fine Art in 2003 from Carnegie Mellon University and a Master of Arts, dual degree in Modern Art History and Arts Administration and Policy in 2009 from the School of the Art Institute of Chicago.
-Her thesis, submitted to the Department of Art History, Theory and Criticism, and Department of Art Administration and Policy, was on the collaborative work of Group Material (from 1976 to 1996).
+She earned a Bachelor of Fine Art in 2003 from Carnegie Mellon University and a Master of Arts, dual degree in modern art history and arts administration and policy in 2009 from the School of the Art Institute of Chicago.
+Her thesis, submitted to the department of art history, theory and criticism, and the department of art administration and policy, was on the collaborative work of group material (from 1976 to 1996).
 Her partner is Anthony Romero.